ryanwhite1/DES-Time-Dilation/README.md

 ![timedilation](/Images/AllAveWidths-vs-1+z-first1504.png)

 This repository is intended only as a public record of _all_ of the code used in the project, and for the generation and storage of the figures in the paper (as well as for those that didn't make the cut!).
-The data used in the code is not in this repository (see Sanchez et al 2024).
+The data used in the code is not in this repository (see Sanchez et al 2024 and the [associated GitHub repository for the data release paper](https://github.com/des-science/DES-SN5YR)).
 ## Code
  - The `Methods.py` file contains some useful functions that are used throughout other plotting/data operations.
  - The `StretchMethod.py` file is where the widths are calculated and saved (pickled).